raydollete/peer-review/README.md

 | `sources[].weight` | positive int | yes | Weight this source contributes to quorum when it agrees with the consensus. |
 | `sources[].tier` | positive int | yes | Cost tier.
 Tier 1 is consulted first; higher tiers only on shortfall. |

-Startup fails fast on: an unreadable/invalid config file, an unknown `arbiter` name, a source tier without a threshold, duplicate source names, or a source declaring both or neither of `apiKeyEnv`/`apiKeyCommand`.
+Startup fails fast on: an unreadable/invalid config file, an unknown `arbiter` name, a source tier without a threshold, duplicate source names, a source named `caller` (reserved for the [`callerAnswer`](#peer_review) rating channel), or a source declaring both or neither of `apiKeyEnv`/`apiKeyCommand`.
 Credential material never appears in config, logs, or responses.

 ### Environment variables